$62.87-$77.89 hourly / $10,897.85-$13,500.52 monthly / $130,774.20-$162,006.24 annual

 Oversees the evaluation of new software technologies, prepares cost-benefit analyses, and makes recommendations regarding their applicability to the District.

 Develops and revises documentation procedures and standards for assigned technical units.

-Plans, directs, and evaluates system capacity planning studies.
+Plans, manages, and evaluates system capacity planning studies.

 Drafts contract language with software vendors and reviews vendor performance.